vicvdn/modules-cpp/README.md

 - Other ressource on the same matter to uderstand the amount of parameters if it is a member function or not: [here](https://cpp.developpez.com/redaction/data/pages/rubrique/cpp/cours/eckel/?page=surcharge-operateurs)

 - Best ressource to understand pre/post incrementation and decrementation: [here](https://www.geeksforgeeks.org/increment-and-decrement-operator-overloading-in-c/)

+## CPP03

+### ex03:

+- **Diamond problem**: The diamond problem is an ambiguity that arises when two classes B and C inherit from a class A, and class D inherits from both B and C. If class A has a method that is overridden by B, and C, and D does not override it, then which version of the method does D inherit: that of B, or that of C?
+The diamond problem is called this way because of the diamond shape that is created when this situation occurs.

+- **Virtual inheritance**: Virtual inheritance is a C++ technique that is used to solve the diamond problem.
+It allows a class to inherit from a base class only once, even if it is inherited by multiple classes in the hierarchy.
+By using virtual inheritance, you can ensure that there is only one instance of the base class in the inheritance hierarchy, which helps to avoid ambiguity and conflicts.